Publishing guidelines

 • other-links (when there is a related post page)

-• categories: exactly one: Organised by NAIF, Participation by NAIF, or Related Topic
+• categories: choose one of Organised by NAIF, Participation by NAIF, or Related Topic

 • tags: exactly 3 tags